 Stir the noodles and chicken in the saucepan.
 Reduce the heat to medium.
-Cook for 10 minutes or until the noodles are tender, stirring occasionally.
-Season to taste with salt and black pepper.
+Cook for 10 minutes or until the noodles are done, stirring occasionally.
+Season to taste with salt and pepper.

 I didn't have cooked chicken available, so substituted 1 can white chunk chicken.
 Next time I would add onion and fresh ground pepper, but very yummy and quick.

 Delicious and easy